 The user experience takes a core part of my Cex analysis.
-This is after all they main take-home opinion that users during and after their usage.
+This is after all the main take-home opinion that users get during and after their usage.
 The company serves its users through a website, a mobile application and an API.

 The website has a superior design when compared with other exchanges such as Coinmama or Bitfinex.
 Beginners are easy able to navigate from the sign-in page to the trading panel.
 An excellent security initiative was taken by the operators to automatically enable SMS & email two-factor authentication (2FA).
 Such 2FA is actually quite easy to do, yet keeps accounts safe for signing in and withdrawing.

 Note that bitcoin security expert Andreas Antonopoulos remains skeptical as to the level of security provided by SMS 2FA.

 The best types of 2FA are done using tools that only you control.
 A good alternative to SMS 2FA is Google’s Authenticator app – which users on Cex are now able to setup.

 One feature that makes Cex stand out from other exchanges is that it uses the fill-or-kill (FOK) model to execute orders.
 This means that when you place an order, it is fulfilled immediately in its entirety.
 If the fulfilment cannot be achieved immediately, then it is cancelled.